jkwizy/front-end-assignment/README.md

 ## Testing
+**Map doesn't display on first load through GitHub - works fine on reload, not sure how to fix this**
 #### General Testing
 My website was tested throughout development in Firefox and has resulted in everything important working as expected with no known issues.
 As far as I can see the website also has no issues in Chrome.
 These are the only two browsers the site has been tested on.
 One small issue which I had problems fixing was to do with the Google Map.
 If you resized the window, allowing a smaller breakpoint to activate, i.e. desktop to tablet, the focus on the map moves away from the center of the pointers.
 It isn't a big problem as its easy to refocus yourself and not many people will readjust the sizes of their browser while viewing it so I didn't spend time trying to find a fix.